Le Plantier de Costebelle: Father Lacordaire and Monseigneur Dupanloup

 Another distinguished guest who was a regular at the home of Hortense de Prailly was the Bishop of Orléans, Monseigneur Félix Dupanloup, who frequently stayed there in 1877–1878.
 The famous Catholic orator divided his time in Hyères between the Villa Jenny—owned by Count de Rocheplatte, of a noble Orléans family and loyal diocesan—and the Villa des Palmiers, where he celebrated Mass in the chapel.
 Hortense de Prailly had horizontal stations arranged along a path winding through the slopes of her property for the bishop.
 At the Villa des Palmiers, Monseigneur Dupanloup met Armand de Pontmartin, author of Causeries littéraires, who had also been invited by his hostess in March 1878.
 As with Father Lacordaire, the Baroness de Prailly maintained extensive correspondence with Monseigneur Dupanloup.

-Adolphe Chevandier de Valdrome, Hortense de Prailly’s paternal uncle and an officer under the First Empire, also resided for many years at the Villa des Palmiers.
-This former aide-de-camp to General Détrès in Murat’s army distinguished himself during the Russian campaign and at Danzig.
+Adolphe Chevandier de Valdrome, Hortense de Prailly's paternal uncle and an officer under the First Empire, also resided for many years at the Villa des Palmiers.
+This former aide-de-camp to General Détrès in Murat's army distinguished himself during the Russian campaign and at Danzig.
 He reunited with the Baroness de Prailly in Rome in 1840.
 Hortense de Prailly began with him the series of religious conversions she inspired within her family.
 The Villa des Palmiers also welcomed the baroness's brothers: the Lorraine-born Eugène Chevandier de Valdrome, an industrialist and authoritative minister in the 1870 Émile Ollivier Cabinet; the painter Paul Chevandier de Valdrome; and his son Paul Armand, a future consular agent.
-The rosarian Jean Liabaud dedicated to the baroness a remontant hybrid rose, which he named in 1871 ‘Baronne de Prailly’.